lwdgit/web-debug/README.md

 #web-debug

-> A static web server with liveload for web develop
+> A static web server with liveload and debuggap for mobile web develop

 ## Install